wagnerp4/m3sgg/README.md

 ```
 The application will open at `http://localhost:8501`.

-**Note:** PyTorch and DGL must be installed manually with the correct CUDA version (see Installation section above).
+**Note:** PyTorch must be installed manually with the correct CUDA version (see Installation section above).

 # Hardware
 Training was run on a single  NVIDIA RTX 3090 TI GPU for both training and testing.